markoonakic/website/content/posts/remote-access.md

 This would allow me to self-host my own server side for the implementation of the Tailscale protocol.
 That's when I decided that was the solution I would go with.

-## Mappping out the way I would implement Headscale
+## Mapping out how Headscale should be implemented

 At first, I was oblivious to the amount of layers and complications the Talos + Kubernetes setup would bring.